umang-sinha/loggy/client/README.md

 # loggy-client
-High-performance logging with Kafka and SQLite fallback.
+High-performance logging with Kafka and ScyllaDB fallback.

 ## Install
 ```bash